 Refund or Forfeiture

 In the event of an official withdrawal after the first day of classes, a student may receive a partial refund.
-The withdrawal process begins when a student meets with the Dean of Students, or his/her designee, for an exit interview.
+The withdrawal process begins when a student meets with Student Life for an exit interview.
 A student will not be considered withdrawn without an exit interview.
 Upon official withdrawal or suspension, any adjustments to the account are automatically made in accordance with University policy and a refund check or bill will be sent as needed.
 Please contact Student Accounts with questions regarding the amount of refund or forfeiture of charges.

 *NOTE: Taking a Leave of Absence or withdrawing from the University may have serious implications concerning your financial aid and repayment plan.
 Contact the Office of Financial Aid.

-A student will receive a refund of tuition, activity fee and student health fee based upon withdrawal before the end of the respective full week of classes.
+A student will receive a refund of tuition based upon withdrawal before the end of the respective full week of classes.
 The room refund will be based upon the date the student (including personal possessions) is determined to have vacated University premises and returned his or her room key.
 Please see chart below.

 |Normal Withdrawal||Medical Withdrawal|